dcunited001/dcunited001.github.io/_posts/2016-09-06-the-opm-fallout-of-sepsis-and-the-neo-bolshevik-plague-in-america.md

 What is socialism without a competitive economy?
 It's a fucking third-world country in the making.
 That's what.
 I know there's some people out there that really like the ideas of socialism.
+Yes, the economic pains in America are painful.
 But, socialism destroys the incentives people have for working.
 The numbers don't fucking work in the long term.
 I wish they did.
 Wouldn't that be nice: we could just feed the poor and house the homeless and break out our checkbook whenever there were problems.
 Social ills?
 Poverty?
 Just throw money at it.
 As much money as it takes, year after year.
 It doesn't matter how much.

 Basically, the programs socialism has to offer that keep people eating in times of protracted or prevelant poverty drain the coffers.
 They're